BolajiAyodeji/Blogposts/ck9l2hfw7009ccss1irph2akk.md

 ## HIRE ENGINEERS

-While we have launched in Beta, we would be launching a new feature to allow companies, startups, or recruiters to request to hire top talents from our pool of vetted technical talents.
+While we have launched in Beta, we would be launching a new feature that will allow companies, startups, or recruiters to hire top talents from our pool of vetted technical talents.
 If you need talents now, kindly email us at hr@japa4work.com.

 ## GET THE APP